dezlymacauley/shell-scripting-study-journal/cli_commands.md

 `cd`        = Change directory.
 E.g. `cd github/repos/`

 `cd ..`     = Go up one level in the file structure.
             E.g. If you were in the directory `cd github/repos/cool-project`, then typing `cd ..` will take you back to, the `github/repos/` folder

+`cd ../..`  = Go up two levels in the file structure.

 `cd ~`      = This will take you back to the home directory.